yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/admin-console.md

 ![Replicated HTTPS setup](/images/replicated-https.png)

 The simplest option is use a self-signed cert for now and add the custom SSL certificate later.
-Note that you will have to connect to the Replicated admin console only using IP address (as noted below).
+Note that you will have to connect to the Replicated Admin Console only using IP address (as noted below).

 ![Replicated Self Signed Cert](/images/replicated-selfsigned.png)

-#### Upload License File
+### Upload License File

 Now we are ready to upload the YugaByte license file received from YugaByte Support.